In no particular order:

 The distillery itself used to be a farm shed.
 We converted it into a distillery over a period of 12 months, putting in power and water and finally installing "Jill" in October 2018.
 In mid 2019 we started work converting another part of the shed into our cellar door and Gin School, which we finished in late December 2019.

-Like many other parts of regional NSW, the Bega Valley has been badly impacted by drought as well as the 2020 Black Summer bushfires.
+Like many other parts of regional NSW, the Bega Valley was badly impacted by drought as well as the 2020 Black Summer bushfires.
 Over 70% of the land area of the shire was damaged in the fires, making it one of the worst affected local government areas in Australia.
 The farm itself had fires on three sides for over six weeks getting to within a couple of kilometres of our boundary on multiple occasions.
 But we were one of the lucky ones.
 The village of Cobargo, just to our north, was razed to the ground on New Year's Eve 2019.
 Lives, homes and livelihoods were lost.

 The impact of the fires on the social, emotional and economic fabric of this small regional area has been profound and will be long lasting.
 But the sense of community is strong, and the desire to recover even stronger.